 I love the idea of Tuscan Sangiovese; gorgeous, earthy, often regal wines that speak so clearly of place.
 Unfortunately, that idea has been almost completely hijacked over the last couple of decades with the inclusion of French varietals like Cabernet and Merlot along with toasty French barrique aging into the wines of so many of the region's great estates.
 This trend didn't just affect Brunello, lots of Chianti producers were seduced by the idea of internationally styled, high scoring wines that taste like they could have come from Bordeaux or Napa Valley.
 The wines of Montesecondo are definitely not that.

-Winemaking is meticulous here starting with a manual harvest, native yeasts and long fermentation in stainless steel vats.
-The wines are then transferred to old, well maintained 500 litre barrels where they spend a year mellowing and integrating.
+Winemaking is meticulous here starting with a manual harvest, native yeasts, long fermentation in stainless steel vats and minimal sulfur used only at bottling.
+Aged in old, well maintained 500 litre barrels where they spend a year mellowing and integrating.